Myths around the risks of coronavirus in the UK are doing the rounds. We put the facts straight.

 Face masks aren't that useful

-You might be starting to see people wearing them in the UK, but there is limited evidence that they work.
+You might be seeing people wearing them, but there is limited evidence that they work.

 That's because they are generally too loose, don't cover the eyes and can't be worn for long periods.